maltsandcino/Nand2Tetris/README.md

 #### Week 2:

 Boolean Arithmetic and arithmetic gates, including half/full adders, 16 bit adders, incrementors, and a simple functioning ALU chip.

+#### Week 3:

+Dealing with Registers and Ram and Building a Counter.
+Here we introduce the concept of DFFs.

+#### Week 4:

+Machine language.
+Writing code in assembly in order to manipulate I/O (Keyboard and Screen devices)